Sport stacking: Benefits

-An EEG study by Melanie A. Hart at Texas Tech University support the claim that cup stacking does utilize both sides of the brain.
+An EEG study by Melanie A. Hart at Texas Tech University support the claim that cup stacking does use both sides of the brain.
 During the left-hand condition, activity in the right hemisphere was larger than the left, while for the right-hand task, the left hemisphere was greater than the right.
 Their scientific poster on that topic got awarded by the AAHPERD On the other hand, Hart couldn't get the same results as Udermann when studying improvement on reaction time.

 Researchers at the State University of New York studied the effects on the reaction time and confirmed Udermann rather than Hart, stating, "that the results agreed with the claims made by Speed Stacks, in which practicing cup stacking can improve reaction time."
 They also state "Even 1 hour of cup stacking practice can improve reaction time in young adults."
 Speed stacking was also seen as helping people improve in other sports because it helps to improve hand–eye coordination.

-The Department of Kinesiology at Towson University studied the influence of participation in a 6-week bimanual coordination program on Grade 5 students' reading achievement with Sports Stacking being the bimanual activity.
+The Department of Kinesiology at Towson University studied the influence of participation in a 6-week bimanual coordination program on Grade 5 students' reading achievement with Sport Stacking being the bimanual activity.
 In a pilot study, a significant increase was found for the experimental group on comprehension skills, suggesting that Sports Stacking may improve students' reading comprehension skills, regardless of sex.

 In 2007 cup-stacking was tested in a study at the University of Nevada, Las Vegas, investigating learning as a pair and the advantages of practising together concluding that observation was of greater importance than conversation in learning from a partner.
 These results are not restricted to cup-stacking alone but reflect the scientific acceptance of the sport.